-MINIMUMS- Weather condition requirements established for a particular operation or type of operation; e.g., IFR takeoff or landing, alternate airport for IFR flight plans, VFR flight, etc.
+MINIMUMS - Weather condition requirements established for a particular operation or type of operation; e.g., IFR takeoff or landing, alternate airport for IFR flight plans, VFR flight, etc.

 (See IFR CONDITIONS.)

-(See IFR TAKEOFF MINIMUMS AND DEPARTURE PROCEDURES.)
+(See IFR TAKEOFF MINIMUMS AND

+DEPARTURE PROCEDURES.)

 (See LANDING MINIMUMS.)

 (See VFR CONDITIONS.)
-(Refer to 14 CFR Part 91.)
-(Refer to AIM.)

-MINIMUM VECTORING ALTITUDE (MVA)-

-The lowest MSL altitude at which an IFR aircraft will be vectored by a radar controller, except as otherwise authorized for radar approaches, departures, and missed approaches.
+MINIMUM VECTORING ALTITUDE (MVA)-The lowest MSL altitude at which an IFR aircraft will be vectored by a radar controller, except as otherwise authorized for radar approaches, departures, and missed approaches.
 The altitude meets IFR obstacle clearance criteria.
 It may be lower than the published MEA along an airway or J-route segment.
 It may be utilized for radar vectoring only upon the controller's determination that an adequate radar return is being received from the aircraft being controlled.
 Charts depicting minimum vectoring altitudes are normally available only to the controllers and not to pilots.

-MINUTES-IN-TRAIL- A specified interval between aircraft expressed in time.
+MINUTES-IN-TRAIL - A specified interval between aircraft expressed in time.
 This method would more likely be utilized regardless of altitude.